bergimax/footballer-value/README.md

 ```

 #### Docker
-There is also the file: *Dockerfile* in the repository, through this you can run the web service in a completely separate container :
+There is also the file: *Dockerfile* in the repository, through this you can run the service in a completely separate container.
+To run the Docker, be sure your docker service is running.
+If you are using wsl2 on Windows, to run the build command you need to make sure your docker dekstop is running, otherwise you will get an error.
+For the docker, you have to:

 - From the project directory, create the docker image :
 ```
 docker build -t player_prediction .